-Russia blames Syrian airstrike on chemical weapons factory for deaths
+Russia says deadly Syrian airstrike targeted chemical weapons factory

 Eyewitnesses said the attack's aftermath was nightmarish and unlike anything that they had previously seen.

-Feras al-Jundi, a physician who was an early responder in the town of Khan Sheikhun in Idlib told CNN that, upon entering the hospital where many victims were taken, "there were many, many atrocious things to see."
+Feras al-Jundi, a physician who was an early responder in the town of Khan Sheikhoun in Idlib told CNN that, upon entering the hospital where many victims were taken, "there were many, many atrocious things to see."

 He described seeing whole families who had died, corpses of those who had perished instantly in the attack, and also the dying breaths of those who the medical teams were unable to save.